Via Alpina daljinska pot, Tamar Valley, Foto Uroš Ledinek

 Via Alpina, a long-distance trail that broadens horizons

 Via Alpina, a long-distance hiking trail weaving its way through eight European countries.
-The long-distance trail is spread over 342 stages and links five different trails.
-The total length of the trail network is more than 5,000 km.
+The long-distance trail is spread over 116 stages.
+The total length of the trail network is more than 2,000 km.
 The trail runs between 0 to 3,000 m above sea level in the high mountain areas.
 Hike a unique long-distance trail and discover the natural and cultural attractions of the Alps.

 If you love nature and outdoor activities, be sure not to overlook Via Alpina, the unique long-distance hiking trail.
 Hiking the Via Alpina, you’ll discover the Alps, the largest natural area in Europe.